ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/protips.rst

    INFO    To re-run this diagnostic script, run:

 If you run the command in the stdout you will be able to re-run the diagnostic without having to re-run the whole preprocessor.
-If you add the ``-f`` argument (available only for Python diagnostics, check your options with ``--help``) that will force an overwrite, and it will deletes not just the failed diagnostic, but the contents of the entire ``plots`` directory - this is risky but useful when needing to redo the whole work.
-Adding ``-i`` or ``--ignore-existing`` will not delete any existing files, and it will re-do the work related to the failed diagnostic only.
+If you add the ``-f`` argument (available only for Python diagnostics, check your options with ``--help``) that will force an overwrite, and it will delete not just the failed diagnostic, but the contents of it's ``work_dir`` and ``plot_dir`` directories - this useful when needing to redo the whole work.
+Adding ``-i`` or ``--ignore-existing`` will not delete any existing files, and it can be used to skip work that was already done succesfully, provided that the diagnostic script supports this.

 Enter interactive mode with iPython